Hungry Healthy Happy

 • Remove the dough and knead again for 5 minutes.
 Divide the dough into 2 pieces, and either freeze or use immediately.

-• If the yeast doesn't dissolve, your yeast is dead.
+• If the yeast doesn't dissolve, your yeast is expired.
 Start again with active yeast.

 • Add a tablespoon of honey to the dough mixture for a really lovely flavour.